agualis/asalto-cypress/README.md

 Checkout the [Step  branch](https://github.com/agualis/asalto-cypress/tree/) for the final solution.

+## EXERCISE 7: Final Boss

+As you can see, the app is buggy and it's not finished yet.
+Can you discover some bugs and fix them?

 ## Recap
 - How many flaky tests did we have along the workshop?